-Enjoying the magnificent landscapes passing by along the way, admiring when the scenery is transformed after a turn or a high hill, tensely navigating through dangerous roads are unforgettable moments that only the driver can understand.
+Enjoying the magnificent landscapes passing by along the way, admiring when the scenery is transformed after a turn or a high hill, tensely navigating through dangerous zigzag roads under heavy rains are unforgettable moments that only the driver can feel.

 Our original plan, in fact, had covered the entire of Great Britain, including England, Scotland and North Ireland.
 However, when we started planning the detailed itinerary, we decided to skip Ireland as we didn’t want our schedule was too packed.
 2 weeks was just enough for us to explore selected places of England and Scotland.
 It was a combination of sight-seeing in big cities, wanderlusting in small towns along the way, being amazed at the charming beauty of fairy-tale villages, as well as spectacularly experiencing the winding highland roads with the view of various as-large-as-ocean lochs/ lakes .